-Total receipts on unrestricted funds were £64,200, of which £42,000 was unrestricted voluntary donations, and a further £8,700 was from Gift Aid.
-Restricted donations of £5,800 were also received and are detailed in the financial statements.
-The freehold house at 36 Church Street Page 5 continues to be let temporarily, which provided a gross income of £3,700.
+Total receipts on unrestricted funds were £193,650, of which £107,900 was unrestricted planned voluntary donations, and a further £24,050 was from Gift Aid.
+Restricted grants and donations of £216,750 were also received, the majority of which was for the major structural renewal project, and details are shown in the financial statements.
+The freehold house at 36 Church Street continues to be let temporarily, which provided a gross income of £4,200.

-The planned giving through envelopes and banker's orders increased by 8% and it was good to see that the use of Gift Aid envelopes increased.

-Total income, including tax recovered but excluding the legacy, went up by only 3% compared with last year.
-This was partly due to the Christmas Bazaar not being held this year.
-We were grateful for a pecuniary legacy of £1,000 from the estate of Mrs Mary Rudge. £2,000 was set aside towards the cost of the much needed cleaning of the organ.
+The planned giving through envelopes and banker's orders increased by 9% and it was good to see that the use of Gift Aid envelopes increased.
+Total income, excluding legacies and exceptional income for the major structural renewal project went up by a healthy 13% compared with last year.
+This was mainly due to our stewardship campaign, whose theme was to give in grace, our time, talents and giving to reflect our deepening faith.
+We were grateful for a pecuniary legacy of £11,000 from the estate of Mrs Mary Rudge. £2,000 was set aside towards the cost of the much needed cleaning of the organ.
 The work was completed in time for Christmas.

-£61,350 was spent from unrestricted funds to provide the Christian ministry from St Emillion's Church, including the contribution to the diocesan parish share that increased by 12% in the year and largely provides the stipends and housing for the clergy.
+£154,300 was spent from unrestricted funds to provide the Christian ministry from St Ledger's Church, including the contribution to the diocesan parish share that increased by 5% in the year and largely provides the stipends and housing for the clergy.

 The sum that the churches in the deanery have to find is shared between the churches according to a formula that is based mainly on a head count of the congregations.
-We have to find more of the sum at St Emillion's, as the size of our congregation increased more compared with other churches.
+We have to find more of the sum at St Ledger's as the size of our congregation increased more compared with other churches.